zidarsk8/ggrc-core/doc/css_guidelines.md

 ### Naming

-For naming we are using [BEM](https://en.bem.info/method/) medotology.
+For naming we are using [BEM](https://en.bem.info/method/) methodology.
 BEM stands for:

 - Block: The sole root of the component.
 - Element: A component part of the Block.